kumuluz/kumuluzee-samples/kumuluzee-rest/README.md

 ## Tutorial
 This tutorial will guide you through the steps required to extend a simple REST microservice with REST query parameters and pack it as a KumuluzEE microservice.
-We will extend the existing [KumuluzEE JPA sample](https://github .com/kumuluz/kumuluzee-samples/tree/master/jpa), with REST query parameters.
-Therefore, first complete the existing JPA sample tutorial, or clone the JPA sample code.
+We will extend the existing [KumuluzEE JPA sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jpa), with REST query parameters.
+Therefore, first complete the existing
+JPA sample tutorial, or clone the JPA sample code.

 We will follow these steps:
 * Complete the tutorial for [KumuluzEE JPA sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jpa) or clone the existing sample
 * Ensure access to PostgreSQL database.
 * Add Maven dependencies
-* Parse query parameters from URI in Rest resource
+* Parse query parameters from the URI in Rest resource
 * Query entities based on the extracted query parameters in the CDI bean
 * Build the microservice
 * Run it